 Program Life-Cycle: National Defence has implemented the framework for calculating program life-cycle cost outlined in the KPMG Life-Cycle Cost Framework.
 National Defence’s program life cycle begins with the start of the Next Generation Fighter Capability Program in 2010 and ends following the expected disposal date of the last F-35.

 The life-cycle cost calculation is based on the following: development from 2010 to 2019; acquisition of the aircraft from 2020 to 2025; and 30 years of operations for each aircraft, recognizing there are overlap years when Canada would be both acquiring and operating the aircraft.
 Planned disposal would occur following 30 years of operation of each aircraft.

 Transition between CF-18 and F-35A: The retirement of the existing CF-18 fleet will be coordinated with the delivery of the replacement fleet in order to maintain required operational capability during the transition.
 Details of the transition between fleets will be refined through the Definition phase as training plans are developed for the initial cadre of pilots and support personnel.

-Canadian Modifications: At this point, no unique Canadian modifications to the aircraft are planned, and there are no provisions in the estimate for costs for such modifications as the F-35A meets all operational requirements.
+Canadian Modifications: At this point, no unique Canadian major modifications to the aircraft are planned, and there are no provisions in the estimate for costs for major modifications as the F-35A meets all operational requirements.

 Attrition Aircraft: It is anticipated that the Canadian Armed Forces will lose fighter aircraft to accidents throughout the lifetime of the aircraft fleet.
 It is recognized that the loss of aircraft over the life of the fleet would result in a diminished capacity to undertake and sustain discretionary operations.
 Therefore, operational risk will need to be managed, partly through the assignment of additional flying hours to the remaining aircraft, if lost aircraft are not replaced.